-In addition to solid medium, we will try liquid medium to stimulate growth and differentiation.
+Observations and data for experiments 1 and 2, allowed us to refine the new experiments with '101-14' and '1103-P' meristems for the Spring of 2012.
+In addition to solid medium, we will investigate the development of shoot apical meristem regeneration using liquid medium to stimulate growth and differentiation.
 This has proved useful in both regeneration and transformation (Humberto Prieto's personal communication, La Platina Research Station, National Agriculture Institute, Santiago de Chile).
 For the liquid phase, we will use "temporary immersion" (TI) in medium that is identical to the solid medium except for the absence of solidifying agent.
-This phase will be done in collaboration with David Tricoli at the UC Davis Parsons Plant Transformation Facility.
+This phase will be done in collaboration with Dr. David Tricoli at the UC Davis Parsons Plant Transformation Facility.